ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * _none_

 The UnsubscribeToButtonAliasEvent method makes it easier to unsubscribe to from button event on either the start or end action.

+#### SubscribeToAxisAliasEvent/3

+  > `public virtual void SubscribeToAxisAliasEvent(SDK_BaseController.ButtonTypes buttonType, AxisType axisType, ControllerInteractionEventHandler callbackMethod)`

+  * Parameters
+   * `SDK_BaseController.ButtonTypes buttonType` - The button to listen for axis changes on.
+   * `AxisType axisType` - The type of axis change to listen for.
+   * `ControllerInteractionEventHandler callbackMethod` - The method to subscribe to the event.
+  * Returns
+   * _none_

+The SubscribeToAxisAliasEvent method makes it easier to subscribe to axis changes on a given button for a given axis type.

+#### UnsubscribeToAxisAliasEvent/3

+  > `public virtual void UnsubscribeToAxisAliasEvent(SDK_BaseController.ButtonTypes buttonType, AxisType axisType, ControllerInteractionEventHandler callbackMethod)`

+  * Parameters
+   * `SDK_BaseController.ButtonTypes buttonType` - The button to unregister for axis changes on.
+   * `AxisType axisType` - The type of axis change to unregister on.
+   * `ControllerInteractionEventHandler callbackMethod` - The method to unsubscribe from the event.
+  * Returns
+   * _none_

+The UnsubscribeToAxisAliasEvent method makes it easier to unsubscribe from axis changes on a given button for a given axis type.

 ### Example